fermads/jasmine-istanbul-phantom/readme.md

 ﻿# jasmine-istanbul-phantom

-Client side JavaScript unit tests and code coverage with fixtures and ajax mock support combining Jasmine, Istanbul and Phantom in one simple module
+Client side JavaScript unit tests and code coverage with fixtures, ajax mock, Gulp and Grunt support combining Jasmine, Istanbul and Phantom in one module

 - Jasmine v2.3.4 for unit tests and Istanbul for test coverage
 - Tests run on Phantom 1.9.8 (included) or 2.0.0
-- Fixtures auto-load
+- Fixtures auto load
 - Easy Gulp integration
 - Works as a Grunt plugin
 - Includes Jasmine ajax mock